Taylor, Tunnicliff & Co Taylor, Tunnicliff & Co (1901) Ltd |

 article on Mr. Thomas Taylor, J.P. and the Taylor, Tunnicliff company

-Note the misspelling of the name Tunnicliff (with a letter 'e' on the end')
+Note the misspelling of the name Tunnicliff (which does not have a letter 'e' at the end')

 Image courtesy of: Mr Phillip Leason